Azure/azure-powershell/src/StorageMover/docs/Get-AzStorageMoverJobRun.md

 ```

 ### -JobDefinitionName
-The name of the job definition resource.
+The name of the Job Definition resource.

 ```yaml
 Type: System.String